 Any course in Greek (GRE) or Latin (LAT) numbered above 200 satisfies the foreign language requirement.

-The Department of Classics offers a major with an emphasis in either classical civilization or classical languages.
+Students entering prior to 2013 must choose an emphasis in either classical civilization or classical languages.

 Emphasis in classical civilization

 - three courses in Greek (GRE) and Latin (LAT), including one course in each language and one course at the 200 level or above in either language

 - eight other courses at the 200 level or above, including:

 - at least one course in ancient literature (CLA 211, 222, or 254);

 - at least one course in ancient history (CLA 111, 231, 232, or 253);

 - at least one course in ancient art or archaeology;